What is a medium to long-term business loan?

 Alternatives to medium to long-term business loans

-As well as loans, there are several other ways that business can secure funding.
-You may, for example want to use a business account overdraft which can provide you access to funds as and when you need them, making them useful for any unforeseen expenses.
+As well as loans, there are several other ways that a business can secure funding.
+You may want to make use a business account overdraft which can provide you access to funds as and when you need them, making them useful for any unforeseen expenses.
 Business overdrafts are usually available for any period up to 12 months.

-Alternatively, you may want to consider a business credit card.
+Alternatively, you can opt for a business credit card.
 These can provide a useful way to manage staff spending and usually give up to 56 days interest-free credit.

-Other options include cashflow finance, which enables companies to borrow against the value of their unpaid invoices, and borrowing against assets, for example your business’s property or equipment.
+Other options include cashflow finance, which enables companies to borrow against the value of their unpaid invoices, and borrowing against assets – for example, business property or equipment.

 Compare business loan providers